-Enjoy trying authentic Renaissance biscuit recipes.
+Enjoy trying these authentic Renaissance biscuit recipes.
 Biscuits in the Renaissance Era were not what North Americans now call biscuits.
 They were small sugar cakes or glazed sponge cakes, sometimes called confetti, similar to today's cookies.
 And like the cookies of today, they taste delicious!

 The Queen-like Cloſet or Rich Cabinet (1672)